ionspin/kotlin-multiplatform-libsodium/README.md

 ## Installation

-The libsodium binding library is not published yet as it is still missing several features, you can track the [progress here](https://github.com/ionspin/kotlin-multiplatform-crypto/blob/master/supported_bindings_list.md)
+The libsodium binding library is not published yet, once the sample showing the basic usage is ready, the library will be published.
+You can track the implementation
+[progress here](https://github.com/ionspin/kotlin-multiplatform-crypto/blob/master/supported_bindings_list.md)